Swim Lane Diagram explained

 Advantages of the Swim Lane Diagram

-The use of swim lane diagrams has a number of advantages when applied to business process.
+The use of this method has a number of advantages when applied to business process.
 We explain a few below:

 Many processes are complicated and confusing because of the high density of different activities and ambiguity regarding order.
 Swim lane diagrams bring structure to these processes and show information about the process to the user in a visual manner.